Sherry805139/Reasoning360-1/README.md

 sbatch scripts/tools/serve_llm_as_verifier.sh
 ```
 Then fill in the `export STEM_LLM_JUDGE_URL="<STEM_LLM_JUDGE_URL>"` by the llm-as-verifier server IP.
 It uses one GPU node to serve a 1.5B [general-verifier](https://huggingface.co/TIGER-Lab/general-verifier) now.

-(TODO: build a single-node script not using slurm)

 ---
 ## Evaluation